-Some fluoroquinolones, including LEVAQUIN[®], have been associated with prolongation of the QT interval on the electrocardiogram and infrequent cases of arrhythmia.
-Rare cases of torsade de pointes have been spontaneously reported during postmarketing surveillance in patients receiving fluoroquinolones, including LEVAQUIN[®].
-LEVAQUIN[®] should be avoided in patients with known prolongation of the QT interval, patients with uncorrected hypokalemia, and patients receiving Class IA (quinidine, procainamide), or Class III (amiodarone, sotalol) antiarrhythmic agents.
+Some fluoroquinolones, including LEVAQUIN®, have been associated with prolongation of the QT interval on the electrocardiogram and infrequent cases of arrhythmia.
+Rare cases of torsade de pointes have been spontaneously reported during postmarketing surveillance in patients receiving fluoroquinolones, including LEVAQUIN®.
+LEVAQUIN® should be avoided in patients with known prolongation of the QT interval, patients with uncorrected hypokalemia, and patients receiving Class IA (quinidine, procainamide), or Class III (amiodarone, sotalol) antiarrhythmic agents.
 Elderly patients may be more susceptible to drug-associated effects on the QT interval [see Adverse Reactions (6.3), Use in Specific Populations (8.5), and Patient Counseling Information (17.3)].

-5.10 Musculoskeletal Disorders in Pediatric Patients and Arthropathic Effects in Animals abnormality) compared to controls has been observed in pediatric patients receiving LEVAQUIN® [see Use in Specific Populations (8.4)].
+5.10 Musculoskeletal Disorders in Pediatric Patients and Arthropathic Effects in Animals tendinopathy, and gait abnormality) compared to controls has been observed in pediatric patients receiving LEVAQUIN® [see Use in Specific Populations (8.4)].

-LEVAQUIN® is indicated in pediatric patients (≥6 months of age) only for the prevention of inhalational anthrax (post-exposure) [see Indications and Usage (1.13)].
-An increased incidence of musculoskeletal disorders (arthralgia, arthritis, tendonopathy, and gait
+LEVAQUIN® is indicated in pediatric patients (6 months of age and older) only for the prevention of inhalational anthrax (post-exposure) and for plague [see Indications and Usage (1.13, 1.14)].
+An increased incidence of musculoskeletal disorders (arthralgia, arthritis,